huawei-noah/SMARTS/competition/track2/README.md

     |    .
     └── Dockerfile                # Dockerfile to build and run the RL training code.
     ```
+1. Do not include any pre-trained models within the submitted folder for Track-2.

 ### Train Folder
 1. Use `python3.8` to develop your model.
 1. The `track2/train/train.py` code should be capable of reading in new offline data fed in by the competition organizers, train a new RL model offline from scratch, and automatically save the newly trained model into the `track2/submission` folder.

 ### Submission Folder
 1. On completion of training, the `track2/train/train.py` code should automatically save the trained RL model into the `track2/submission` folder.
-Place all necessary files to run the saved model for inference inside the `track2/submission` folder.
+1. Place all necessary files to run the saved model for inference inside the `track2/submission` folder.
-1. Besides the saved RL model, the files named `policy.py`, `requirements.txt`, and `explanation.md`, must be included within this folder.
+1. The files named `policy.py`, `requirements.txt`, and `explanation.md`, must be included within this folder.
 Its contents are identical to that of Track-1 and they are explained at
     + [Policy](../track1/submission/README.md#Policy)
     + [Wrappers](../track1/submission/README.md#Wrappers)
     + [Requirements](../track1/submission/README.md#Requirements)
     + [Explanation](../track1/submission/README.md#Explanation)

-### Dockerfile, DockerHub, Retraining, and Evaluation
+### Dockerfile, DockerHub, Training, and Evaluation
 1. The submitted `track2` folder must contain a `track2/Dockerfile`.
-1. Build upon the template Dockerfile provided at `track2/Dockerfile`.
-Do not modify sections labelled as `[Do not modify]`.
+1. Build upon the base Dockerfile provided at `track2/Dockerfile`.
 Feel free to use any desired base image, install any additional packages, etc.
-1. The Dockerfile must start training upon execution of `docker run` command, hence do not change the `ENTRYPOINT` command.
-Avoid using `CMD` as it might be superseeded by external commands when running the container.
+1. The Docker image should start training upon execution of `docker run` command, hence do not change the `ENTRYPOINT` command and do not change the `/track2/entrypoint.sh` script.
-1. Build the docker image locally and push the built docker image to [DockerHub](https://hub.docker.com/).
+1. Build the docker image and push it to [DockerHub](https://hub.docker.com/).
     ```bash
     $ cd <path>/SMARTS/competition/track2
     $ docker build \